Technigo/project-weather-app/instructions.md

 - The app should have: city name, current temperature, weather description, sunrise/sunset time, 4-day forecast
 - The presentation of the data should be in the specified format
 - Make your app responsive (it should look good on devices from 320px width up to 1600px)
-- Follow one of the designs as closely as you can
+- Follow one of the gitdesigns as closely as you can
 - Complete Step 1-2 in the main/master branch, and Step 3 in branches
 - Follow the guidelines on [how to write good code](https://www.notion.so/Guidelines-for-how-to-write-good-code-59abdd4307a24f5ca7914d566326f4df?pvs=4 'how to write good code')